ntop/ntopng/doc/src/operating_ntopng_on_large_networks.rst

 ------------

 When ntopng drops packets, it means that it cannot keep up with the rate at which packets are entering the NIC being monitored.
+One first check to perform is to disable the "Idle Local Hosts Cache" preference from the ntopng "Cache Settings", which has an high impact on the packet capture thread due to its interactions with Redis for newly created hosts.

-In this case, one should consider operating PF_RING Zero Copy (ZC), and even use RSS to let multiple thread handle the incoming traffic.
+If the above change does not solve the packet drops issue, one should consider operating PF_RING Zero Copy
+(ZC), and even use RSS to let multiple thread handle the incoming traffic.
 The configuration of PF_RING ZC and RSS fall outside the scope of this guide.
 Additional information can be found at the